 Wilson Reservoir

-The overall ecological health condition of Wilson Reservoir rated poor in 2012.
+The overall ecological health of Wilson Reservoir rated “fair” in 2022.
 Ratings for Wilson Reservoir have fluctuated in a pattern that generally follows reservoir flow conditions, primarily due to the influence of flows on dissolved oxygen in the forebay.
-Like most Tennessee River main-stem reservoirs, Wilson tends to rate better in years with higher flow and worse in dry years that result in extended periods of low flow.
+Low flow conditions reduce mixing in the water column and can allow water to sit long enough that oxygen in the lower water column becomes depleted as it is used in the natural process of decomposition.
+Additional information about each indicator is provided in the paragraphs that follow.

-Ecological Health Indicators for Wilson Reservoir, 2012
+Ecological Health Indicators for Wilson Reservoir - 2022

 Sediment